arangodb/docs/3.5/smart-joins.md

       6   ReturnNode                COOR  2000         - RETURN doc1

 {% hint 'tip' %}
 All above examples used two collections only.
-Smart joins will also work when joining more than two collections which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
+Smart Joins will also work when joining more than two collections which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
 {% endhint %}